josephlord/Async/README.md

 }
 ```

---Cancel blocks that aren't already dispatched:-- NOT SUPPORTED IN AsyncLite - Full Async only.
+--Cancel blocks that aren't already dispatched:-- NOT SUPPORTED IN Async.legacy (yet) - Full Async only.

 Wait for block to finish – an ease way to continue on current queue after background task:
 ```swift